Botched COVID-19 testing at a St. Paul nursing home elicits anger, apologies

 A statement Wednesday from the Minnesota State Lab Partnership acknowledged “that there was an isolated incident related to the packaging and shipment of specimens to one of the testing sites.
 Ensuring the temperature integrity of specimens is critical to testing.
 We are accelerating and strengthening our training program to ensure all specimen collections, packaging, and shipping are performed to the highest standards.”

-A National Guard spokesman would not confirm that Wednesday, referring questions to the state Health Department.
+A National Guard spokesman would not confirm that Wednesday, referring questions to the Minnesota Department of Health (MDH).

 Episcopal Homes CEO Marvin Plakut, who was one of those tested, said the Guard members “were professional and polite, but they weren’t all that experienced, as we might prefer.”